ALRhub/MTS3/readme.md

 python experiments/mobileRobot/hiprssm_exp.py model=default_hiprssm
 ```

-Similar commands can be used for other datasets like frankaKitchen, maze2d, halfCheetah etc.
+Similar commands can be used for other datasets like frankaKitchen, maze2d, halfCheetah etc. We use a large batch_size for A100 GPUs.
+For smaller GPUs, please reduce the batch_size in the config file.

 ### Hydra